PaulMaly/perlite/README.md

 export function render(state, emit) {

-    // WRONG WAY - will trigger a new rendering cycle
+    // WRONG WAY - will trigger a new DOM update cycle
     // before the current one is completed state.result = ...;

-    // RIGHT WAY - defer state change to the next rendering cycle tick(() => {
+    // RIGHT WAY - defer state change to the next DOM update cycle tick(() => {
         state.result = ...;
     });